evantkchong/WiktionaryInstagramAccounts/README.md

   "sarong" : "A sort of petticoat worn by both sexes in Java and the Malay Archipelago.
 Balfour (Cyc. of India)",
 ```

+## Data Sciencing
+Unfortunately, (assuming the main.py script works properly), it seems that most, if not all words from the dictionary have already been taken.
+I'll likely try again in the future with a larger, more modern dictionary.

 ## Acknowledgments

 - Webster's Unabridged English Dictionary provided by [Project Gutenberg](http://www.gutenberg.net/)